StackStorm/st2docs/docs/source/chatops/notifications.rst

     runner_type: "local-shell-cmd"

 Above is the same action as a ``local-shell-cmd`` action but with notify.
 As you can see, there is a notify section with ``on-complete`` section.
 You can also specify ``on-success`` and ``on-failure`` sections with different messages.
 These subsections are all optional but at least one is required for any meaningful notification.
-For the sake of clarity, an ``on-success`` case is presented below.
+For the sake of clarity, an ``on-success`` case is presented below:

 .. code-block:: yaml